 That is the reason I keep thinking about how eco-tourism would help us to make the industry more responsible.

-You may think that the term “eco-tourism” is something new, it’s better to understand that it comes from the 80s.
+You may think that the term “eco-tourism” is something new, but it’s better to understand that it comes from the 80s.

 When it was defined by the Mexican writer Hector Ceballos as “travelling to relatively undisturbed or uncontaminated natural areas with the specific object of studying, admiring and enjoying the scenery and its wild plants and animals, as well as any existing cultural aspects (both past and present) found in these areas.”

-Then, eco-tourists around the world had the fundamental role of putting the way of making eco-tourism in practice in full.
+Then, eco-tourists around the world had the fundamental role of putting the way of making eco-tourism into practice in full.
 And I do hope it becomes not only popular but the only way of travelling in the future.

 But what does it mean in practice?

-Beside it, they must provide financial benefits to the community if it is possible.
+Besides it, they must provide financial benefits to the community if it is possible.